-The definitions that follow were developed to clarify terms and concepts used in this rubric only.

-• Core Beliefs: Those fundamental principles that consciously or unconsciously influence one's ethical conduct and ethical thinking.
+- Core beliefs: Those fundamental principles that consciously or unconsciously influence one's ethical conduct and ethical thinking.
 Even when unacknowledged, core beliefs shape one's responses.
 Core beliefs can reflect one's environment, religion, culture or training.
-A person may or may not choose to act on their core beliefs.

-• Ethical Perspectives/concepts: The different theoretical means through which ethical issues are analyzed, such as ethical theories (e.g., utilitarian, natural law, virtue) or ethical concepts (e.g., rights, justice, duty).

-• Complex, multi-layered (gray) context: The sub-parts or situational conditions of a scenario that bring two or more ethical dilemmas (issues) into the mix/problem/context/for student's identification.

-• Cross-relationships among the issues: Obvious or subtle connections between/among the sub-parts or situational conditions of the issues present in a scenario (e.g., relationship of production of corn as part of climate change issue).
+A person may or may not choose to act on their core beliefs. - Ethical perspectives/concepts: The different theoretical means through which ethical issues are analyzed, such as ethical theories (e.g., utilitarian, natural law, virtue) or ethical concepts (e.g., rights, justice, duty). - Complex, multi-layered (gray) context: The sub-parts or situational conditions of a scenario that bring two or more ethical dilemmas (issues) into the mix/problem/context/for student's identification. - Cross-relationships among the issues: Obvious or subtle connections between/among the sub-parts or situational conditions of the issues present in a scenario (e.g., relationship of production of corn as part of climate change issue).